NiftyZk/niftyzk/readme.md

 [] Merkle Tree utils and tooling to generate fixed-sized trees

-[] Generate Crypto Note parsers.
-An encoding format for secrets, for other use-cases for crypto notes, see a DApp at https://bunnynotes.finance)

 [] Optimized smart contracts

 [] Support for both bls12_381 curves